matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 This will save _https://github.com/piwik/piwik_ as a remote and name it _upstream_.

+#### Configuring up PHP

+Contributions should not generate PHP errors or warnings.
+Applying the following settings to your php.ini file will enable you to catch these errors:

+    display_errors  = On
+    error_reporting = E_ALL | E_STRICT

 ### Hacking Piwik

 Now that you have a copy of the latest Piwik source code, you can start modifying it.
 For this section, we'll assume there's a bug that you found and want to fix.